Exponential Tail Estimates for Multitype Poisson Branching Processes and Application to Hawkes Processes: Exponential estimates for Poisson BGW trees and application to Hawkes processes

 and we have

 Finally, for any $x \geq 0$ such that $u := x - \alpha (e^x-1) \geq 0$ the following holds,

 \end{theorem}

 This result is of interest since it is not clear a priori that the exponential moment at $u_c = \sup\{ u\geq 0 \mid \L(u)<\infty\}$ is finite.
-Also, by \eqref{th3.6eq1}, for any $0\leq x \leq 1/\alpha$ we have $\L\big(x-\alpha(e^x-1)\big) = x$, which, up to an inverse problem, completely solves the question of the exponential moments in the one dimensional case.
-In Section \ref{section5} we derive the multitype extension of Theorem \ref{theorem3.6} and perform a complete study of the topological properties of the set of the $u$'s where $\L(u)$ is finite.
+Also, by \eqref{th3.6eq1}, for any $0\leq x \leq \log(1/\alpha)$ we have $\L\big(x-\alpha(e^x-1)\big) = x$, which, up to an inverse problem, completely solves the question of the exponential moments in the one dimensional case.
+By mimicking the single-type case, in Section \ref{section5}, we derive the multitype extension of Theorem \ref{theorem3.6} and perform a complete study of the topological properties of the domain where $\L$ is finite.
+Thus the proof of Theorem \ref{theorem3.6} is of interest since it may give intuition in the multitype case and is given below.